containers/automation/mac_pw_pool/README.md

 can be allocated.
 The `LaunchInstances.sh` script is able deal with this properly.

-## Security

-To thwart attempts to hijack or use instances for nefarious purposes, each employs three separate self-termination mechanisms.
-Two of them depend on the instance's shutdown behavior being set to `terminate` (see above).
-These mechanisms also ensure the workers remain relatively "clean" an "fresh" from a "CI-Working" perspective.

-Note: Should there be an in-flight CI task on a worker at shutdown, Cirrus-CI will perform a single automatic re-run on an available worker.

-1. Daily, a Cirrus-cron job runs and kills any instance running longer than 3 days.
-2. Each instance's startup script runs a background 2-day sleep and shutdown command (via MacOS-init consuming instance user-data).
-3. A setup script run on each instance starts a pool-listener process.
-   1. If the worker process dies the instance shuts down.
-   2. After 22 hours the instance shuts down if there are no cirrus-agent processes (presumably servicing a CI task).
-   3. After 24 hours, the instance shuts down regardless of any running agents - probably hung/stuck agent process or somebody's started a fake agent doing "bad things".

-## Manual maintenance

-As Mac instances are provisioned onto dedicated hosts, they utilize an AWS EC2 "Launch Template" to define the system's configuration.
-Importantly this Launch Template defines the AMI (Amazon Machine Image) booted by the system.
-These AMIs are maintained and updated by Amazon, and so periodically (suggest 3-6 months) the Launch Template should be updated to utilize the latest AMI.

-While it's technically possible to automate these updates, unfortunately, it's not simple/easy.
-Worse, since the `LaunchInstances.sh` always uses the "latest" template version, testing the changes isn't currently possible.
-That said, the steps for updating the AMI are fairly simple and mostly low-risk (i.e. rollbacks are possible):

-1. In the AWS EC2 console, click "Launch Templates".
-1. Select the "CirrusMacM1PWinstance" template.
-1. Scroll to "Application and OS Images".
-Copy the current AMI name (includes a date stamp) and ID for use in the final steps.
-1. Click "Browse more AMIs" button.
-1. On the left, select the "64-bit (Mac-Arm)" filter.
-1. Use google to look up the latest OS Release name (e.x.
-"Sonoma").
-1. Under the latest entry in the filtered AMI list, select the "64-bit (Mac-Arm)" radio-button on the left, beneath the "Select" button.
-1. Click the "Select" button.
-1. Copy the new AMI name and ID.
-1. Near the top of the Launch Template form, under "Launch template name and version description", fill in the "Template Version Description" field with the old and new AMI name for future reference.
-For example:
-   `Update from amzn-ec2-macos-14.1-20231110-071234-arm64 to amzn-ec2-macos-14.4.1-20240411-223504-arm64`.
-This will make the version-history clear to future operators as well as simplify the choice in case a roll-back is required.
-1. On the right-hand-side, click "Create template version" button.
-The new template will automatically be utilized the next time `LaunchInstances.sh` creates a new instance (i.e. complete rollout will take at least 24-hours).

-## Debugging Hints
+## Script Debugging Hints

-* The management VM is typically running in GCE, but it has no hard ties to any specific cloud.
-To access it, you'll need to manually look up it's current external IP using the google cloud console (or gcloud CLI).
-It will maintain a stable external IP so long as it's never fully taken offline (reboots are completely okay).
-* The `pw_pool_web` container on the management VM serves up the contents of the `mac_pw_pool/html` subdirectory.
-Within is the `utilization.png` image generated when `Cron.sh` runs `Utilization.gnuplot`.
-Point your browser at the external IP of the management VM to view these details.
-Hint: In Chrome hit F12, go under the "network" tab, and enable "Disable Cache".
-  This will make refreshing the page always update the utilization graph.
-* An overview of the status of each worker can be seen on the [Cirrus-CI pool status page](https://cirrus-ci.com/pool/1cf8c7f7d7db0b56aecd89759721d2e710778c523a8c91c7c3aaee5b15b48d05).
-This page requires admin access to the github containers-org.
-It includes which tasks are currently running on which workers and the worker's status.
-There's also a handy "pause" button that can be use to temporarily stop the worker from picking up any _future_ tasks - i.e. if it's misbehaving and/or requires deeper inspection w/o testing activity.
-* On the management VM, in the `mac_pw_pool` subdirectory, all the output from `Cron.sh` is stored in `Cron.log`.
-This is a great resource for monitoring operations of the pool as well as looking back to understand changes.
-* On each MacOS instance, the pool listener process (running as the worker user) keeps a log under `/private/tmp`.
+* On each MacOS instance:
+  * The pool listener process (running as the worker user) keeps a log under `/private/tmp`.
 The file includes the registered name of the worker.
 For example, on MacM1-7 you would find `/private/tmp/MacM1-7-worker.log`.
     This log shows tasks taken on, completed, and any errors reported back from Cirrus-CI internals.
-* On each MacOS instance, there is a `setup.log` file that stores the output from executing `setup.sh`.
+  * In the ec2-user's home directory is a `setup.log` file.
+This stores the output from executing `setup.sh`.
 It also contains any warnings/errors from the (very important) `service_pool.sh` script - which should _always_ be running in the background.
+  * There are several drop-files in the `ec2-user` home directory which are checked by `SetupInstances.sh` to record state.
+If removed, along with `setup.log`, the script will re-execute (a possibly newer version of) `setup.sh`.
+* On the management host:
+  * Automated operations are setup and run by `Cron.sh`, and logged to `Cron.log`.
+When running scripts manually, `Cron.sh` can serve as a template for the intended order of operations.
-* Critical operations on the management VM are protected by a mandatory, exclusive file lock on `mac_pw_pool/Cron.sh`.
-Should there be a deadlock, management of the pool (`Cron.sh`) will stop.
+  * Critical operations are protected by a mandatory, exclusive file lock on `mac_pw_pool/Cron.sh`.
+Should there be a deadlock, management of the pool (by `Cron.sh`) will stop.
 However the effects of this will not be observed until workers begin hitting their lifetime and/or task limits.
   * Without intervention, the `nightly_maintenance.sh` script will update the containers/automation repo clone on the management VM.
-This happens if the repo becomes out of sync by more than 7 days (or as defined in the script)
+This happens if the repo becomes out of sync by more than 7 days (or as defined in the script).
+    When the repo is updated, the `pw_pool_web` container will be restarted.
+The container will also be restarted if its found to not be running.